 Affiliates - For merchants, affiliates can be a wonderful source of leads.
 Many 'super' affiliates build up hundreds of thousands of leads in their particular marketplace.
 They then refer those leads to merchants for a percentage of the product price.
 Affilate commissions can range from around 3% to 75%.
 You will need affiliate software to properly manage your afffiliates.
 Affiliate management software is built in and integrated into the Persuasionworks system.

 Opt-ins - It's quite difficult and expensive to get leads online.
 The conversion rate on direct PPC to sales page is often under 1% and seldom hits above 2%.
 Of course there are exceptions.
 With the high cost of PPC it's difficult to make a living if you don't have a system to capture leads.
 You MUST have an eMail Marketing opt-in system.
 Please see - eMail Marketing.
 The Persuasionworks system automatically integrates eMail Marketing into you CRM, Analytics, eCommerce Shopping Cart, Business Process, and CRM.

 After your various lead prospects have opted-in, you need to manage them.
 One message does not fit all!
 This is the process by which you choose products for your market.
 I suggest you start with one product and then build up your product list – See Steps 2, and 3.

 You’ll need to carefully segment your prospects and then manage the various messages that go out to different segments.
 Try to market without segmentation.
-Please review the series of articles: market segmentation and our service offering: prospect segmentation.
+Please review the series of articles: market segmentation.